vanessaxuuan/tp/docs/UserGuide.md

 ## Quick Tutorial

-This quick tutorial will teach you how to navigate through the app and its components, and some basic commands that you can use right now!
+This quick tutorial will teach you how to navigate through the app and its components, along with some basic commands that you can use right now!

 ### App Components